Wish 107.5 Music Awards: 6th Wish 107.5 Awards

 Due to the imposed regulations for the mitigation of the COVID-19 pandemic in the Philippines, the 2021 edition of the awards was streamed live through Wish 107.5's official YouTube channel on January 17, 2021, and held at an audience-less Smart Araneta Coliseum.
-All performers of the awards ceremony, along with the hosts, organizers and certain invited nominees underwent swab testing and followed protocols in order to ensure their health and safety.
+All performers of the awards ceremony, along with the hosts, organizers and certain invited nominees underwent swab testing and followed protocols to ensure their health and safety.

 7th Wish 107.5 Awards

 The 2022 edition was initially projected to be the first live audience event since the pandemic.
-It was originally set to happen on January 16, 2022, at the Smart Araneta Coliseum with performances from Billboard Music Awards and MTV Europe Music Awards nominee SB19, fellow MTV Europe Music Awards nominee Ben&Ben, as well as notable Filipino artists juan karlos, Lyca Gairanod, and more.
+It was originally set to happen on January 16, 2022, at the Smart Araneta Coliseum with performances from Billboard Music Awards and MTV Europe Music Awards nominee SB19, fellow MTV Europe Music Awards nominee Ben&Ben, as well as notable Filipino artists Juan Karlos, Lyca Gairanod, and more.
 Guests will be required to provide negative COVID-19 results, while audience members are expected to follow standard health and safety protocols.
 However, due to a surge in COVID-19 cases in the country caused by the Omicron variant, the event cancelled it's admission of live audience before being postponed to January 30, 2022, and moved to the New Frontier Theater.

 Statistics

-Most Awards by Artist (including Elite Circle)
+Most awards by artist (including Elite Circle)

+Bold text indicates most awards in a year.